surfstudio/surf-flutter-app-template/README.md

 ### Icons launcher

-The basic rules and tips for working with icon generation are described in the [README.md](./assets/launcher_icon/README.md).
+The basic rules and tips for working with icon generation are described in the [guide](docs/icons_launcher.md).

 ### Native splash screen

-Basic guidelines for creating a native splash screen [README.md](./assets/splash/README.md)
+Basic guidelines for creating a native splash screen are [here](docs/splash.md).